basin-dev/continue/autodebug/src/README.md

 1. Clone the `unit-test-experiments` repo

-2. Open the `unit-test-experiments` repo in VS Code
+2. Open the `autodebug` sub-directory of the repo in VS Code

-3. Run `cd autodebug` command in the VS Code terminal
+3. Run `npm install`

-4. Run `npm install`
+4. Open `src/extension.ts` file

-5. Start a virtual environment in `unit-test-experiments` by running `source env/bin/activate`
+5. Press `F5` on your keyboard to start `Run and Debug` mode

-6. Start the FastAPI server by running `uvicorn server:app --reload`
+6. Open a second VS Code window with `unit-test-experiments`

-7. Open `src/extension.ts` file
+7. Start a virtual environment in this workspace `source env/bin/activate`

-8. Press `F5` on your keyboard to start `Run and Debug` mode
+8. Start the FastAPI server by running `uvicorn server:app --reload`

-9. `cmd+shift+p` for extension commands??
-(I can't find anything though...)
+9. `cmd+shift+p` to look at Developer console / AutoDebug commands

 10. Every time you make changes to the code, you need to run `npm run compile`